Relix18/techydeals-frontend/README.md

 # MERN E-COMMERCE FRONTEND

-Hi!
-My name is **Arif Ahmad**, I have created this project to learn some new features.
+I have created this project to learn some new features.

 # Prerequisite